 - Concurrent Enrollment Form: Requires signature approval from a parent/guardian and the high school principal or counselor.

 - Counseling: Students should first meet with their high school counselor to choose appropriate classes for high school credit.
 The Mission College Counseling office has drop-in counseling services to provide more information about Mission College classes, majors, and academic requirements.

 - Assessment: Students interested in taking an English, Math or Reading course must first take an assessment test.
-The Assessment Center located in room E1-101 offers computerized placement tests on a "first come - first served basis".
-Contact the Assessment Center at 855.5099 with any questions.
+The Assessment Center located in the Main Building room E1-101 offers computerized placement tests on a "first come - first served basis".

 - Apply for Admission and Enroll in Classes: High School Students interested in taking college classes while attending high school (concurrent enrollment) must apply online.
+Students must bring their Concurrent Enrollment forms in person to Admissions and Records (Main Building E1-501/502) no sooner than two weeks prior to the start of the next term.
 Parents wanting to register on behalf of their child will need to bring a note from their child as well as the child's photo ID.